 Top the pudding layer with the remaining whipped topping, being sure to cover the entire pudding layer.

-Refrigerate for a minimum of 6 hours or up to overnight.
+Refrigerate for a minimum of 6 hours but overnight is best.

 When ready to serve, add a garnish of crushed vanilla wafers and thinly sliced bananas if desired.
 Do not add banana slices until ready to serve as they will brown as they sit exposed to air.